Software-Job-Market-Insights-iOS/-Final-Project-Proposal/README-rewrite.md

 - View detailed comparisons of up to 4 items simultaneously
 - Access comparison data through a menu that appears on selection
 - Add or remove items from the comparison queue as needed
+- Lists all data on a city or company (depending on mode) such as company size, average salary, quantity of jobs in city, etc.
+- Will be able to function as a single company or city details view if it is the only item in the comparison queue

 ## Technical Implementation